Table of contents

 Best Hard Money Lenders

 Some large names in the private funding world serve many states, offering terms for new investors.
 Seek out lenders who focus on transparency in rates and fees.
-Some examples include lenders that publish maximum loan-to-value (LTV) ratios, interest ranges, and points.
+Some examples include lenders that publish clear hard money loan program guidelines maximum loan-to-value (LTV) ratios, interest ranges, and points.
 Look for any references or data from financial trade groups, as they often track performance and regulatory compliance.

 Certain companies state typical approval timelines on their sites, letting you know if you can close within a week or two.
 Some lenders specialize in residential flips, while others back commercial or mixed-use properties.
 The best option depends on your local market and your specific plan.
 It’s also useful to compare initial fees, since some charge several percentage points at closing.
 A wise approach is to contact at least three lenders and see which one offers terms that fit your project’s plan.
 This lets you spot any unusual charges or terms.